Other Functions

 DBCONN

-The DBCONN function returns string values that contain the facility_ID, facility_code, or facility_name of the facility from the database that Link is connected to.
+The DBCONN function returns the FACILITY_ID, FACILITY_CODE, or FACILITY_NAME of the facility (as a string value) from the database that Link is connected to.
 The DBCONN function needs to be used with Link through Professional EDP or Enterprise EDP to return values from a connected database.

 DBCONN(<StringParameter_1>)